Dyan Cannon: Stardom

 Cannon, who is also a singer/songwriter, starred in her own musical stage act at Caesars Palace in Las Vegas and Harrah's Lake Tahoe during the mid-1970s.
 She then enrolled in the American Film Institute's Directing Workshop for Women.
-She became the first Oscar-nominated actress to be nominated in the Best Short Film, Live Action category for Number One (1976), a project which Cannon produced, directed, wrote, and edited.
-It was a story about adolescent sexual curiosity.
+She became the first Oscar-nominated actress to be nominated in the Best Short Film, Live Action category for Number One (1976), a project which Cannon produced, directed, wrote, edited and appeared in.
+It was a story about childhood sexual curiosity.
 In 1978, Cannon co-starred in Revenge of the Pink Panther.
 That same year, she appeared in Heaven Can Wait, for which she received another Oscar nomination and won a Golden Globe Award for Best Supporting Actress.

 Cannon hosted Saturday Night Live during its first season and guest-starred in the fourth season of The Muppet Show.
 She co-starred with then-boyfriend Armand Assante in the TV movie Lady of the House (1978), a dramatization of the life of Sally Stanford.
 In 1979, the Hollywood Women's Press Club voted Cannon as Female Star of the Year.

 Cannon appeared in Honeysuckle Rose (1980) with Willie Nelson, Coast to Coast (1980) with Robert Blake, Author!
 Author!
 (1982) with Al Pacino, and Sidney Lumet's Deathtrap (1982) with Michael Caine and Christopher Reeve.
 She starred in the TV movie Having It All (1982), as well as a miniseries, Master of the Game (1984), then had the title role in Jenny's War (1985).
 After making Rock 'n' Roll Mom (1988) for Disney, she appeared with an ensemble cast in Caddyshack II (1988).
 In addition, she co-wrote the title track for Chaka Khan's album, The Woman I Am, with Brenda Russell.